 Find grants, funding and support programs from across government to help your business grow and succeed.
-When searching for funding in Raffles Place Singapore, keep in mind that you’ll generally need to meet certain criteria to be eligible, and that aside from funding assistance, many programs can help your business by building your skills and knowledge.
+When searching for funding in City Hall Singapore, keep in mind that you’ll generally need to meet certain criteria to be eligible, and that aside from funding assistance, many programs can help your business by building your skills and knowledge.

-In addition, the job search process can be mentally and emotionally challenging, not to mention the financial opportunity costs of not working in Raffles Place is usually high.
+In addition, the job search process can be mentally and emotionally challenging, not to mention the financial opportunity costs of not working in City Hall is usually high.

 Common scenarios include fresh graduates looking for their first full-time job; mature workers hoping to start a new phase of their career; or those who got retrenched and wish to find employment.